mcore1976/sim808gpstracker/README.md

 I have tried to keep the code as simple as possible and conserve battery power so functionality is rather limited...
 However...

 There is experimental version "main3.c"/"main4.c" which uses set of commands to control behavior of the tracking device using text messages.
 One of mode (MULTI) sends 5 times GPS location in 4-5 minutes interval upon receiving particular message.
-The software will be further developed to include ALARM function to automatically notify by text message if vehicle has moved to other GPS position.

 The software can also be customized to provide location in realtime to some HTTP POST /FTP server (there is short tutorial how to do it here https://www.raviyp.com/embedded/194-sim900-gprs-http-at-commands?start=1 ) - it is up to you to expand the code.